chamals3n4/IT1140/README.md

 ```

-second things is you need to get a API Key from Mistral AI, go to the console.mistral.ai url and obtain a API key/
+after completing the supabase environment you need to obtain a MISTRAL AI `API KEY`, you can get to from their console(console.mistral.ai). add that key also to the `config.js`.

-Start the server
+Finally , Start the server running, you can see beautiful dashboard in `http://localhost:5173/`

 ```bash
   npm run dev